hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 BERNARD: Thanks, Simone.
 ISABELLE: This is wonderful!
 I love the festive atmosphere!
-The balloons, the lights¡­
+The balloons, the lightsâ€¦
-SIMONE: Oh¡­I think Sophie's about to speak.
+SIMONE: Ohâ€¦I think Sophie's about to speak.
 SOPHIE: Could I have everyone's attention please?
 I'd like to wish Bernard a happy 50th birthday!
 Bernard, may you have many more years as CEO of Belle Vie.